ua-snap/snap-drupal/README.md

 *	Check require text, copy style, copy class, remove align, copy foat, auto width, keep link
 *	Uncheck remove style, remove class, copy alignment
 *	Style the markup for Image Caption paragraph (.caption.left p, .caption.right p, .caption.none p)

+## Install and configure Minify module

+Minify is designed to improve the website performance.
+This module provides the mechanism to render the page using minified version of HTML and JavaScript files.
+Minified HTML is generated using regular expression, and JavaScript files are generated using GOOGLE Closure Compiler webservice.
+Minify also works perfectly with Boost module.

+* Enable the module
+* Goto Configuration > Performance in Bandwidth optimization section, select Minify HTML and Use Minified JavaScript files (may have to actually minify files; follow on-screen instructions)
+* Hit Save configuration
+* Selecting the Use Minified JavaScript files does not enough to improve performance, select Minify JavaScript files tab at top of the page to generate minified JavaScript files
+* If Boost module is already enabled, clear Boost caches to regenerate page with Minify